glynch/jollama/README.md

 ### Chat (images)

 Chat with images.
-You need to ensure you use a multimodel model such as _lava_.
+You need to ensure you use a multimodal model such as _llava_.

 ```java